ynniv/deposits/index.md

 - **One vault address per operator**: Each vault services many deposits, scaling with operators not depositors
 - **Maintenance fees fundamentally change node economics**: Predictable revenue from idle deposits, not just routing fees
-- **Theft requires active collusion**: Both operator AND channel partner must modify software and coordinate
+- **Theft of funds requires active collusion**: Both operator and channel partner must modify software and coordinate
+- **Theft of payments is defended**: Proof of uncredited payment reveals operator dishonesty
 - **Collusion is self-defeating**: Channel partners profit more by revealing dishonesty and claiming security deposits
 - **Market adoption over protocol adoption**: A small number of well-capitalized operators can service millions of deposits
-- **MuSig2 prevents selective theft**: Operators cannot steal individual payments without channel partner cooperation

 ## 2. Validated Outputs Extension